 If you are a public official yourself, you could lose your title and position.
 A criminal defense attorney can help you understand what to expect in the courtroom and how you can navigate your case toward the best outcome possible.
 There are options: favorable plea bargains, having charges dismissed or dropped, or a lighter sentence.

 For help with your criminal case, Houston criminal defense lawyer Seth Kretzer can help.
-Contact the Law Offices of Kretzer and Volberding P.C. today to schedule a consultation.
+Contact the Law Offices of Seth Kretzer today to schedule a consultation.